TheComamba/AssetAuditor/README.md

 ## Manual Installation

-To manually install AssetAuditor (e.g. for development), copy the src/ folder of this repository to the {userData}/Data/modules/ folder of Foundry, and then rename it to 'asset_auditor' (the id declared in module.json).
+To manually install Asset Auditor (e.g. for development), copy the src/ folder of this repository to the {userData}/Data/modules/ folder of Foundry, and then rename it to 'asset_auditor' (the id declared in module.json).

 On POSIX compliant operating systems like Linux and Mac you can alternatively use a symbolic link.
 It can be created via e.g.